 The first Youth Empowerment Program's final projects

-In 2019, we debuted our Youth Empowerment Program, an 8-week summer program aiming to bridge the gap between passion and accessible experience for metro youth who care about our environment.
+In 2019, we debuted our Youth Empowerment Program (now the Environmental Stewardship Institute), an 8-week summer program aiming to bridge the gap between passion and accessible experience for metro youth who care about our environment.

 Together with our education program staff, 11 high school students explored environmental issues, increased job skills, met professionals in the environmental field and completed their own independent projects.
 These independent projects encouraged our students to deepen their understanding of an environmental issue in their community, as well as build research skills and make an impact.